IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Georgia_Harkness" target="_blank">Georgia Harkness</a>

->“The Hiddenness Argument: You’re still a small child, and an amnesiac, but this time you’re in the middle of a vast rain forest, dripping with dangers of various kinds.
+>“The Hiddenness Argument: philosophy's new challenge to belief in god: You’re still a small child, and an amnesiac, but this time you’re in the middle of a vast rain forest, dripping with dangers of various kinds.
 You’ve been stuck there for days, trying to figure out who you are and where you came from.
 You don’t remember having a mother who accompanied you into this jungle, but in your moments of deepest pain and misery you call for her anyway, ‘Mooooommmmmmm!’
 Over and over again.
 For days and days … the last time when a jaguar comes at you out of nowhere … but with no response.
 What should you think in this situation?
 In your dying moments, what should cross your mind?
 Would the thought that you have a mother who cares about you and hears your cry and could come to you but chooses not to even make it onto the list?”

 ― <a href="https://en.wikipedia.org/wiki/J._L._Schellenberg" target="_blank">J. L. Schellenberg</a>